Fire Plan Review and Inspection

 EH&S has been assigned the duty of fire plan review and inspection by Vice President for Finance and Administration, now Business Affairs, as previously conducted by the State Fire Marshal (SFM).
 This assignment is effective June 1, 2015.
 (Official Announcement)

-The duties within EH&S’ Building Codes Enforcement have been assigned to Ms. Kristy Stalnaker and as backup Mr. Richard Graves.
-Both are fully qualified to perform construction plan reviews and on-site construction inspections by the Office of State Fire Marshal.
-The fire and life safety plans reviewer and inspector will primarily be Ms. Stalnaker.
-Please address any questions about upcoming projects to her.
+The duties within EH&S’ Building Codes Enforcement have been assigned to Mr. Chris Carlson.
+He is fully qualified to perform construction plan reviews and on-site construction inspections by the Office of State Fire Marshal.
+The fire and life safety plans reviewer and inspector will primarily be Mr. Carlson.
+Please address any questions about upcoming projects to him.

 As of June 1, 2015, it is not necessary to provide 4 signed and sealed sets of documents and 3 sets of specifications for review.
 Nor is it necessary to complete a SFM Checklist.

 Once a project is submitted for permitting, only 2 signed and sealed sets of documents are required for review and approval.
 The new process is identical to the permitting process with the exception of not having to submit the plans for approval to the SFM.
 Fire safety inspections can be scheduled on a daily basis rather than having to schedule them 5 days in advance.

 The Building Code Enforcement Program is entirely funded through permit fees collected from permitted projects.
 In order to fund this new initiative, the fee increase is 20%; however this should result in an overall savings to the project.
 The fee schedule for projects over $500,000 increases from $3.24/$1,000 to $3.86/$1,000.
 This results in a net savings to the project of $1.86/$1,000 from no longer paying a fee to the SFM.
 The fee to the SFM was $2.50/$1,000.
 The new fee schedule is below.